 Aside from performing common or specialized cosmetic procedures, cosmetic dermatologists may contribute to scientific research in hospitals and universities.
 They seek to find intervention for skin cancer, accelerated aging, and other skin infections by examining cellular and genetic components that may contribute to skin problems and studying molecular biology.
 Furthermore, their research findings aid in the development of safe, new products and technologies for skin enhancement.

-The U.S. Bureau of Labor Statistics (BLS) reported that employment of all surgeons and physicians was expected to rise by as much as 14% between 2014 and 2024, a rate much faster than the average for all occupations.
-According to PayScale.com in 2016 the median salary earned by such physicians was $204,072.
+The U.S. Bureau of Labor Statistics (BLS) reported that employment of all surgeons and physicians was expected to rise as fast as the average between 2018 and 2028.
+According to PayScale.com in 2019 the salaries earned by such physicians ranged from $94,000 to $398,000 per year.

 To qualify for professional practice, a cosmetic dermatologist has to get certified by the American Board of Dermatology (ABD).
 To take the certifying exam, a candidate must graduate from an accredited medical or osteopathic school and present a valid, unrestricted license to practice medicine.
 In addition to that, a candidate is required to fulfill four years of postgraduate training, which includes one year of clinical training in an accredited core program and a three-year dermatology residency program.